SamHSoftware/Miscellaneous/test.md

-# README for project: otsu_segmentation
+# README for project: comparing_filters

 ## Author details:
 Name: Sam Huguet
 E-mail: samhuguet1@gmail.com

 ## Description:
-- This purpose of this package is to allow a user to select an image of their choice and have it segmented.
+- This purpose of this package is to allow a user to select an image of their choice and have it smoothened by a number of different filters (listed below).
+  - The filters which
 - The segmentation threshold is chosen using the Otsu algorithm.
 - The Otsu algorithm examines a data-set, and searches for the threshold that minimises intra-class variance.
 If you're interested, [read more about it here](https://en.wikipedia.org/wiki/Otsu%27s_method).